f-dx/Demystifying-Hive-Mind-Society---ebook/readme.md

 7. Monitor streets via eyes and ears of connected - full-mode surveillance to scan street crowds
 8. Onboarding of members by showing gestures and key phrases to control BCI - everything is organized to make it feel like an elite club, but in fact it's a US-organized mind slavery
 9. Micro-operations: help someone to find the road (via hidden gestures), direct someone, recommend to avoid something, etc.
-10. In the worst case scenario: support for never-ending psychological tortures or assasination operations (without awarness of network members)
+10. In the worst case scenario: support for never-ending psychological tortures or assassination operations (without awareness of network members)

 ### Home behavior

 1. No privacy at all - all life, including thoughts and visual images - tracked, recorded and analyzed by AI for further exploitation of human mind
-2. Partially information is broadcasted to neighbours - around 1-3km radius, depending on density of buildings
+2. Partial information is broadcasted to neighbors - around 1-3km radius, depending on density of buildings
 3. High-level members can control BCI of low-level members: it means full access to real-time data, senses injections (audio/video/tactile/pain), dreams manipulations, etc.
 4. AI orchestrator has unlimited access to all BCIs at any moment of time

 ### Work behavior (for targeted individuals)

-1. Always monitoring your work - no chance to stop the monitoring.
+1. Always monitoring your work - no chance to stop the monitoring
-2. Intrusive behavior to "optimize" your efficiency, in other terms, "digital slavery".
+2. Intrusive behavior to "optimize" your efficiency, in other terms, "digital slavery"
 3. Stealing your ideas and notes - transfers to central servers in the US and other members.
-It means: No intellectual property for digital slaves.
+It means: No intellectual property for digital slaves

 ### Sleep - synthetic dreams

 1. Used to suppress personal memories and free will - basically, brainwashing
-2. To advertise and promote the network itself - manipulations and lie
+2. To advertise and promote the network itself - manipulations and lies
-3. To promote certain behavior - training and personality alterting for benefits of the network
+3. To promote certain behavior - training and personality altering for benefits of the network
 4. To deliver messages from other network members - intrusive communication
-5. Sleep deprivation is used to supress human will, to make a person more agreeable, take benefit later
+5. Sleep deprivation is used to suppress human will, to make a person more agreeable, take benefit later
-6. To disconnect a person from subconscious mind to supress his will easier
+6. To disconnect a person from subconscious mind to suppress their will easier

 ### Political world

 1. Influence critical political decisions in a hidden manner
-2. Block of any investigations related to gangstalking and Targeted Individuals
+2. Block any investigations related to gangstalking and Targeted Individuals
 3. Change laws and regulations to avoid Neural Laws and Neural Rights protection
 4. The network always acts in the interest of the minority - world elites: large corporations holders, rich families, etc. (hypothesis to verify)
 5. Hidden communication to hide the truth